Aetius/Projet_blog_new/readme.md

 - Then you launch a composer install and you run your project locally.

+- You have to configure a Constants file in App\Config, interface of ConstantsInterface

 - If you choose to test this project in local mode :
 	You have to put the TinyMCE module in your public folder, You have to configurate your SMTP parameters.
 In that case, you could send email.